ADVERTISEMENT

 More Information

-Even slimmer than the YDP-S55
+Even Slimmer Than the YDP-S55

 The control panel of the Yamaha Arius YDP-S35 has been reduced to a minimum.
 Most functions are adjusted using key combinations.
 The free Smart Pianist piano app makes this way simpler.
 (Image Source: Yamaha)